Your general health

 The Government recommends that new university starters born after September 1995 should recieve the MenC vaccination before starting university in September.
 Older students who had the vaccine at school will still be protected and shouldn't need a booster.

-It is recommended that you get the vaccine two weeks before you start university, however you will also be to get the vaccine once you register at the University health centre during freshers' week.
+It is recommended that you get the vaccine two weeks before you start university, however you will also be to get the vaccine once you register at the University of Nottingham Health Service during freshers' week.

 This NHS leaflet provides more information regarding meningitis and septicaemia.

 If you are unsure whether you have had any of these vaccinations then you should ask your doctor.
-All of these vaccines are available at the University health centre.
+All of these vaccines are available at the University of Nottingham Health Service.